Qayinn/simplebank-demo/README.md

 Notes & next steps

-- This is a frontend-only demo that uses `localStorage` to persist a simple account state.
+- This is a frontend and backend demo that uses `localStorage` to persist a simple account state.
 - Demo credentials: username `demo` and password `1234`.
-- To turn this into a real app: add a backend API, secure authentication, and server-side storage.
+- To turn this into a real app: secure authentication, and server-side storage.